 In our view, the best practices when you manage a large farm of sites and plan to move to the cloud would be the following:

-- Distribute sites across servers and providers – As said, spinning servers is quick and easy and with Cloudways, even spinning them across multiple infrastructure providers.
-Make use of it.
-Instead of deploying a large server and host there tens of sites, deploy several smaller servers and distribute your sites on it.
+- Distribute sites across servers and providers – As said, spinning a server is quick and easy and with Cloudways, even spinning a number of them across multiple infrastructure providers.
+Instead of deploying a large server and host their tens of sites, deploy several smaller servers and distribute your sites on it.
 This will address most of the issues above.
 Ideally too, to minimize risks of a major infrastructure provider issue affecting all your customers/sites, distribute them across infrastructure providers.

 - Cluster sites based on type/size … – As said above, the fewer sites on a server the best.
 For big sites, you definitely want to deploy them on their own servers.
 For smaller sites, group them by type (i.e. WordPress) and deploy groups of max 10 sites on a single server.
 You can additionally subgroup by site size (how busy they are).
 The busiest they are, the less you want to put on a single server.
 Of course, you can cluster sites of the same customer together too in the same server … you get the point.

 - Carefully choose infrastructure provider and server location – Remember that Cloudways is about choice.
 We choose the best infrastructure providers for you and they offer a huge amount of locations to choose from.
-Understand each infrastructure provider characteristics and choose one based of your budget, how fast and how often you will need to scale and very importantly, the location you would like to have your server in.
-The closest it is to the site visitors the best experience for them.
+Understand each infrastructure provider characteristics and choose one based on your budget, how fast and how often you will need to scale and very importantly, the location you would like to have your server in.
+The closest the location is to the site offers visitors the best experience.